explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 This is a good suggestion; we will do this and also consider other ablations studies (in addition to excluding the target string).
 It is worth emphasising that a fixed/standardised set of terminological definitions (for a given paper or research community, say) might be helpful (or even important in some domains, such as IPCC Summary for Policymaker reports), but your point remains valid.

 _Large performance gap between target-value-sharing (74.9%) and no-target (57.1%) suggests potential reliance on implicit answer leakage rather than actual LLM reasoning._

+In response to additional points:

+_No analysis of statistical variance beyond standard deviation._ We are now reporting using box plots to give a better sense of the underlying distribution, annotated with the number of samples.

 ## Reviewer VRkd